albarema/Best_practices_IBDmix/README.md

-# Best_practices_IBDmix
+# Best practices to detect archaic sequences using IBDmix
-Manual to perform good practices when looking for archaic segments using the state-of-the-art tools
+This protocol describes good practices on how to look for archaic segments using state-of-the-art tools.
+In particular, it focuses on optimising the use of IBDmix in different demographic scenarios and explores its use on ancient data [IBDmix Link](https://github.com/PrincetonUniversity/IBDmix).

 # Demogrpahic model

+First, we need a demographic model that represents important characteristics of our dataset.
 We can use demes [Demes Github](https://popsim-consortium.github.io/demes-spec-docs/main/introduction.html) to visualise the demographic model of interest as follow:
 ````
 demesdraw tubes --log-time modelA.yaml modelA_nlog.svg
 ````